synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-radio-button.md

 ## Accessibility

-- Provide meaningful alternative text for icon-only radio buttons.
+- Provide meaningful alternative text for icon-only radio buttons using the label attribute.
-- Communicate the group's function-such as filtering or view switching-through clear context or labels.
+- Communicate the group's function—such as filtering or view switching—through clear context or labels.
+- Ensure each button option has a unique, non-ambiguous label to help assistive technology users understand their choices.

 ## Related Components